ColinCLoudan/AggieWaterSkiWebsite/README.md

 Howdy!
-Please feel free to check out the website I made for the Texas A&M Water Ski Team at [aggiewaterski.com](aggiewaterski.com)!
+Please feel free to check out the official website for the Texas A&M Water Ski Team at [aggiewaterski.com](aggiewaterski.com)!